-Rockefeller Center: It is among the most popular rinks, so you will have to wait in line and pay a little more for this unforgettable experience.
+- Rockefeller Center: It is among the most popular rinks, so you will have to wait in line and pay a little more for that unforgettable experience.

 - Woolman Central Park: Its fame is worldwide, it is full of locals and tourists, but its prices are affordable.

 3. Take shelter from the cold in an interesting museum

 Another activity to do in New York in March, if you are sensitive to the cold, is to visit a museum.
 There are many warm museums where you can take shelter and have an enriching and interesting experience.
 Fortunately, March is not part of the high season, so admission prices are lower.

-There are museums of art, ancient history, nature museums and museums with works from modern times.
+There are art museums, ancient history, nature museums and museums with works from modern times.
 Therefore, you have several options to choose from.
 If you don't know which of the many museums to start with, here are 3 that I highly recommend:

 - The Guggenheim Its iconic internal structure connects several galleries via a circular ramp that looks like another work of art.
 Although the white cylindrical building is small, you'll really enjoy your visit if you check beforehand what exhibits are available.

-- Museum of Natural History Contains amazing displays of creatures of all kinds, such as large dinosaur skeletons, in somber and intriguing rooms.
+- Natural History Museum Contains amazing displays of creatures of all kinds, such as large dinosaur skeletons, in somber and intriguing rooms.
 It also has a life-size replica of a huge blue whale and a modern section with a planetarium.

 - The MoMa has important paintings by Picasso, Van Gogh and works by Andy Warhol.
 But, since its ambitious renovation and expansion, it also has more unpredictable modern collections of art.
-So go and get your tickets to the MoMa!
+So go and get your MoMa tickets!